 CML uses a set of tools and methods to constantly update data for ML workflows to advance autonomously, resulting in increased accuracy and efficiency in AI and ML operations.
 Think of it like raising children—teach them the basics and provide constant education and guidance as they grow up, so that they can learn and make important decisions.

-CML is also being used in social media.
+CML is also being used in social media3.
 Platforms like Facebook, Instagram, and Twitter have developed analytics tools that provide insights into post-performance, audience demographics, and active time, while suggesting trends to users’ feeds.
-The same goes for TikTok.
+The same goes for TikTok4.
 It has a well-established infrastructure and its recommendation systems can learn about users’ tastes in real time, which makes every feed personalized and highly addictive.

 With a constant flow of data, CML helps machine learning systems and AI models to become adaptable, scalable, and more intelligent.

 Continuous machine learning from data flows is really important to refine prediction models and ultimately to improve products.
-This can be seen in Recommendation and Anomaly-detection models that learn from the data received over time and refine their prediction mechanisms.
+This can be seen in Recommendation7 and Anomaly-detection8 models that learn from the data received over time and refine their prediction mechanisms.

 It can be very challenging to collect high-quality, precise, and actual data to train an AI model.
 Public datasets are often not well-curated and not suitable for training models in many applied machine learning applications like continuous machine learning.
 Data can be either collected in-house or purchased from a third party.